Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-cross-protocol-permissions-xpp.md

 * **Mixed-Protocol Workflows (Mostly NFS)** Qumulo core operates as expected, with one exception: To preserve compatibility, Qumulo Core permits SMB clients to add access control entries (ACEs) to files and directories

 {% include note.html content="XPP reveals permissions that Native Permissions Mode hides.
-This can trigger security checks from `ssh` and `sshd` commands.
-If you use `ssh` to access NFS home directories, see [Using SSH with Cross-Protocol Permissions](https://care.qumulo.com/hc/en-us/articles/360022920274) for more information." %}
+This can trigger security checks from SSH and SSHD.
+If you use SSH to access NFS home directories, see [Using SSH with Cross-Protocol Permissions](https://care.qumulo.com/hc/en-us/articles/360022920274) for more information." %}

 ## To Manage Cross-Protocol Permissions (XPP)